KaterinaKramskaya/SnakeGame/README.md

 Thank you so much for your interest in small realization of this nice game ;)

-I wanted to train my "skills" in work with GIT and basis principles of object-oriented programming.
+I wanted to train my "skills" in work with GIT and basiс principles of object-oriented programming.
 So, I was inspired by GeekBrains course, you can find it by the following link:

 [geekbrains.ru]( https://geekbrains.ru/courses/70?utm_source=youtube.com&utm_medium=internal&utm_campaign=description&utm_content=courses_70)

 ## Rules
 Chose your speed level and move to eat some "apples"!
-Rules are so easy - don`t fit with walls of the map and with your tail...
-And don`t move back!
+Rules are so easy - do not fit with walls of the map and with your tail...
+And do not move back!

 Good luck for you ;)